Erik-Soluna/MaintDashboard/TIMEZONE_MIGRATION_GUIDE.md

 # Timezone Migration Guide

-## 🚨 **URGENT: Database Migration Required**
+## 🚨 **AUTOMATIC: Database Migration Handled by Portainer**

-The timezone feature has been deployed but requires a database migration to be run on the server.
+The timezone feature has been deployed and **will automatically run the required database migration** when the Portainer stack starts up.

 ### **Error Details**
 ```